andreafought/Project/README.md

-Link to dashboard: https://public.tableau.com/app/profile/andrea.fought/viz/Spotify_Project_16249173678800/Mode Link to trello board:
+Link to dashboard: https://public.tableau.com/app/profile/andrea.fought/viz/Spotify_Project_16249173678800/Mode Link to trello board: https://trello.com/b/VgDCPe6S/data-theives-project-spotify

 6. Analysis and Findings

 With the use of python and tableau, findings and speculations were infered based on the data.
 The research question looked into was what variables play a role on the popularity of a song.
 Imagine you are an up and coming arist and don't have an extensive fan base.
 If your goals are to one day reach the top charts of Spotify, what type of song must you produce to have the highest chances?

-In the exploration phase I wanted to visualize any corrlation between the numeric variables, in which we can see that loudness and energy are hughly correlated.
+In the exploration phase I wanted to visualize any correlation between the numeric variables, in which we can see that loudness and energy are hughly correlated.
 This would make sense as with more energy in a song it normally will have an increased volume.
 The main correlation I wanted to observe was if any of the variables was highly correlated with popularity.
 This was not the case, but that does not fully mean that it doesn't play a role, but rather the popularity of a song will have countless variables that could play a role.
 In order to continue with the project, I was determined to find the formula of a song with variables a musician could control.

 <img width="917" alt="Screen Shot 2021-07-02 at 9 21 28 PM" src="https://user-images.githubusercontent.com/83591280/124320134-9e67df80-db7b-11eb-8524-18593e0cf4fb.png">